davidlaprade/shiny-nemesis/paper.md

 beliefs are false.
 The problem with this argument is that it ignores the fact that it is always possible for a random process to be identical in result to another process.
-When this happens, however, it does not follow that the latter had the same likelihood of success as the random process.
+When this happens, however, it does not follow that the two had the same likelihood of bringing about the result.
 Probability is relative to pools of evidence.
 And there’s no reason to suppose from the information given that each process had the same pool of evidence saying that it would return the given result.
 To see this, consider an analogous argument.
 Imagine a person, Smith, who believes only a few very basic mathematical expressions: “2+3=5”, “9-1=8”, and “8x7=56”.
 Now imagine that a computer picks three random sentences out of the